Consultant cardiologist, valve disease and cardiac imaging

-Ronak Rajani is a consultant cardiologist heart valve disease and advanced cardiac imaging.
-He is also a Reader in Cardiovascular Imaging at King's College London.
+Ronak Rajani is a consultant cardiologist in heart valve disease and Professor of Cardiovascular Imaging with King's College London.

 He is currently the cardiology lead for cardiac computed tomography and the non-structural heart valve clinic at Guy's and St Thomas' Hospital.
 Ronak also serves as the NIHR speciality group lead for cardiovascular services across south London and is the representative for the Royal College of Physicians and the British Cardiovascular Society for south east London.
 He also sits on the clinical advisory group for specialised commissioning of cardiac services with NHS England.

 Ronak was a recipient of the British Cardiovascular Society/American College of Cardiology Fellowship in Advanced Cardiac Imaging and received his training in cardiac MRI and nuclear cardiology at the Royal Brompton Hospital in London and training in cardiac CT and PET imaging at the Cedars-Sinai Medical Centre in Los Angeles.

 He has accredited training in cardiac CT (SCCT and EAVCI Level III), nuclear cardiology (Level II), cardiac MRI (Level II) and is trained in all aspects of advanced echocardiography (stress echo and transoesophageal echo).